Linux make Command with Examples

 gcc file1.c file2.c file3.h

-The gcc command creates an a.out file, which is a standard compiled executable.
+The gcc command has no output but creates an a.out file, a standard compiled executable.

 a.out File Created in the Compile Folder

-The make command uses a user-generated file, Makefile, to compile program pieces.
-When executed for the first time, make searches the Makefile for instructions, e.g., file descriptions and modification times.
-Based on the available data, make decides which files need to be updated and issues the necessary commands.
+The make command automates this process by only recompiling the files that need to be updated, which avoids unnecessary recompilation of unchanged files.
+When executed, make searches the Makefile for instructions, e.g., file descriptions and modification times.
+Additionally, the tool decides which files need to be updated and issues the necessary commands.

 What Are Makefiles?

-A Makefile is a text file containing a set of rules that instructs make how to build an application.
-A rule consists of three parts: the target, dependencies, and command(s).
+A Makefile is a text file containing a set of rules that instruct make how to build an application.

 The Makefile basic syntax is: